solhire/p3/README.md

 3. Domain Setup:
    - Ensure DNS settings are correctly pointing to your hosting provider
-   - Set up SSL certificates for secure HTTPS access to bully2025.org
+   - Set up SSL certificates for secure HTTPS access to inaperfectworld.shop

 ## Admin Access